Easter Bank Holidays

 My advice in this situation is as follows:

-This clause stipulates that a specific number of Bank Holidays are part of the annual leave entitlement and therefore there is no contractual right to the second Good Friday in the 2023-24 holiday year.
-But as in the previous situation caution should be applied with the entitlement for the 2024-25 holiday year.
+This clause stipulates that specifically named Bank Holidays are part of the annual leave entitlement and therefore there is a contractual entitlement to the Easter Bank Holidays whenever they fall.
+As in the previous situations caution should be applied with the entitlement for the 2024-25 and 2027-28 holiday years.

 My advice in this situation is as follows: